 How to Apply | FAQs | Grant-writing Advice | Apply

-The Rooftop Films Filmmakers’ Fund Feature Film Grants
+The Rooftop Films Filmmakers Fund Feature Film Grants

-Only filmmakers who have screened a movie during at a Rooftop Films event are eligible to apply for our grants.
+Only filmmakers who have screened a movie at a Rooftop Films event are eligible to apply for our grants.

-Rooftop Films sets aside $1 from every ticket sold and every submission fee received and gives it to alumni filmmakers in the form of grants for their film productions.
-We also grant additional cash grants and service grants courtesy of our sponsors at Eastern Effects, Edgeworx Studios, Parabolic, Irving Harvey, and elkind Lighting & Camera.
-In the 2022 grant cycle we have seven grants for artists making feature films (more than 60 minutes) and Rooftop Films will award nearly $200,000 in cash and service grants to help alumni filmmakers to produce and promote their next short or feature film.
+Rooftop Films sets aside $1 from every ticket and submission fee received to put towards our alumni filmmakers in the form of grants for their future film productions.
+We also award service grants courtesy of our sponsors at Eastern Effects, Edgeworx Studios, Parabolic, ARRI Rental, Kate Geller LLC, and elkind Lighting & Camera.
+In the 2023 grant cycle we have eleven grants for artists making feature films (more than 60 minutes).Rooftop Films will award more than $300,000 in cash and service grants to help alumni filmmakers to make their next short or feature film.

 If you would like to apply for a Short Film grant, you are on the wrong page!
 Click here for information on the Short Film Grants.